bregman-arie/devops-exercises/topics/kubernetes/README.md

 * I would like to learn Kubernetes by practicing both theoritcal and practical material
   * Solve [exercises](#kubernetes-exercises)
   * Solve [questions](#kubernetes-questions)
-* I would like to learn parctical Kubernetes
+* I would like to learn practical Kubernetes
   * Solve [exercises](#kubernetes-exercises)

 - [Kubernetes](#kubernetes)